Why Singapore Homes Trust Mitsubishi Electric

 Mitsubishi Electric is one of the most trusted aircon brands in Singapore, with a strong presence in both residential and commercial markets.
 The brand is known for its robust build quality, quiet operation, and reliable inverter compressor technology.
 Mitsubishi Electric aircons are a common sight in Singapore’s HDB flats, condos, landed properties, and office buildings.
 The Starmex series, in particular, has become synonymous with quality aircon in Singapore households.

-At Billy Aircon, a leading aircon servicing provider in Singapore, Mitsubishi Electric units make up a significant portion of our daily service calls.
+At Billy Aircon, an established aircon servicing and repair company in Singapore since 2003, Mitsubishi Electric units make up a significant portion of our daily service calls.
 Our technicians have extensive hands-on experience with every Mitsubishi model sold in the Singapore market, from older non-inverter units to the latest Starmex inverter systems.
+We handle everything from routine maintenance to complex aircon repair, including inverter board diagnostics and refrigerant leak detection.
 We understand the specific engineering of Mitsubishi compressors, control boards, and refrigerant systems, which allows us to diagnose and resolve issues efficiently.

 Mitsubishi Electric systems commonly use R410A refrigerant, which requires specific handling procedures and equipment.
 Our technicians are fully certified to work with R410A and carry the correct gauges and recovery tools for safe and accurate refrigerant management.